 For any ramp filter observation three ramp filters will end up in the FOV even though the target is properly positioned only for the requested one.
 Table 5.1

 can be used to determine if the remaining two ramp filter segments are useful for serendipitous observations.
 The user can request either full-frame readout, or the 2K subarray readout containing only the primary ramp filter's illumination region.

 mode accumulates photons into a 1024 by 1024 array, with 16 bits per pixel.
 The data are sent to the onboard recorder via the internal ACS memory buffer at the end of the exposure.
 ACCUM

 is the only mode available for SBC observations; the Time Tag mode of the STIS MAMAs is not available on ACS.
-The minimum SBC exposure time is 0.1 seconds and the maximum is 1.0 hour.
+The minimum SBC exposure time is 0.1 second and the maximum is 1.0 hour.
 The minimum time between SBC exposures is 40 seconds.
-Note that the SBC, like the STIS MAMAs, has no read-out noise.
+Note that the SBC, like the STIS MAMAs, has no readout noise.
 As a consequence there is no scientific driver for longer exposure times apart from the small overhead between successive images, described in Section 8.2